aerique/sfosbid/README.md

 ## Introduction

-So here's yet another build environment for SailfishOS in Docker.
+So here's yet another build environment for Sailfish OS in Docker.
 Why?

 Basically the others were either too dangerous or too complicated for me or I just could not use them.